 Pluto Sun: Opposition

 With this configuration in the natal chart, one’s sense of Self may have been formed as a result of excluding the primal, the profound, or the taboo aspects of oneself and projecting them onto the other.
-In this case, the other may be delegated to the position of the “shadow,” and as such, may be detested, empowered, shamed or sexualized.
+In this case, the other may be delegated to the position of the “shadow,” and as such, may be detested, empowered, shamed, or sexualized.

 If this configuration remains psychologically unintegrated, what is buried and forgotten can gradually eclipse the conscious light of the Self, and the individual may eventually feel that a large part of her conscious life is being directed by forces out of her reach.
 Alternatively, others may appropriate the individual to satisfy their own ego needs or to suppress her freedom to choose the course of her own destiny.
 In extreme cases, it may seem that the individual has renounced her authenticity altogether in favor of being safe or to simply survive.

 If we work with these energies in a conscious manner, others can actually help us by acting as a mirror and providing us with an opportunity to “see” our own shadow.
-Certain qualities in others which may trigger us in primal ways, or may stir up unexplained infatuations, fixations or obsessions can thus give us clues regarding the content of our shadow.
+Certain qualities in others that may trigger us in primal ways, or may stir up unexplained infatuations, fixations, or obsessions can thus give us clues regarding the content of our shadow.
 In this manner, the shadow can be invited back and given a place in us, rather than simply dumped and deserted.

 As Robert A. Johnson, the author of Owning Your Own Shadow: Understanding the Dark Side of the Psyche mentions in his book: